 A is a matrix whose columns

-are random variables and whose rows are observations,
+represent random variables and whose rows represent observations,

 A is a scalar,